Skip to main content

 • Filter by user’s login type: Select “Logged in Users” or “Anonymous Users”

-• Sorting: Define by which data and in which order the report should be sorted.
+• Define by which data and in which order the report should be sorted.

 • Activity Filter